 This is a major project for the trustees of all schemes that retain a liability for GMPs.
 It is not just another compliance exercise that has to be carried out to satisfy rules and regulations; it will result in the following benefits too:

 - Making sure that the correct benefits are paid to the right scheme members at the right time.

 - Ensuring that scheme data is accurate.
 If a de-risking exercise is subsequently carried out, accurate data can result in significant savings when benefits are bought out with an insurance company.

 - Addressing GMP queries and inequalities in the scheme.

-From April 2014, HMRC has offered a Scheme Reconciliation Service to enable pension administrators to reconcile the contracted out membership and GMP information held on scheme records against the information held on HMRC records.
-Schemes need to register with HMRC urgently as it is a first come, first served basis before they close down.
+From April 2014, HMRC has offered a Scheme Reconciliation Service to enable pension administrators to reconcile the contracted-out membership and GMP information held on scheme records against the information held on HMRC records.
+Schemes need to register with HMRC urgently as it is on a first-come, first-served basis before they close down.

 If not already started, trustees urgently need to take advice to get the GMP reconciliation project underway.